Visit Vivaldi Park to enjoy skiing and snowboarding during the winter in Korea!

 Since my friend knew how to snowboard, she taught me a few basics but I do wish I’d signed up for a private lesson to help me get a hang of it more quickly.

 If you want to get more grips on the slopes, you can book a private ski/snowboard lesson separately, where you’ll learn all the basics in detail.
 But if you are an expert, then go straight to the slopes!

 Vivaldi Park is a ski resort where the food’s as good as the slopes, and you don’t want to miss a thing here.

 Not only you can find food trucks, a food court, restaurants, cafes and food stalls at the Main Center building, there is also a separate underground complex called Viva Plex (near the entrance of the Main Center) where you can find various dining places that offer more than casual eateries.

 So even though lunch meal is not provided in the tour packages, there is something for everyone at Vivaldi Park and I personally prefer them without a lunch meal since you will want to try every treat and food offered here.

 6. Take advantage of the lift pass

 If you’re not that into skiing or snowboarding, I strongly recommend you to use the lift pass and try riding the gondola up to peak, which offers an amazing panoramic view of the entire resort and the surrounding winter landscapes.
 The 8-seater gondola takes you up to the peak about 7 minutes and what more can I say?
 Try and see them for yourself!

-7. Choose the right slopes for your level
+7. Choose the right slope for your level

 Vivaldi Park has 12 slopes in total – 2 for beginners, 5 for intermediate to upper-intermediate, 4 for advanced and 1 for the experts.